Skip to navigation Skip to content

 Exchange of information + Read more ...

-Under the Agreement with Hungary, information held about customers may be exchanged between the Liaison Agencies to determine entitlement to payments under the Agreement and under either country's domestic legislation (Article 23.1).
+Under the Agreement with Hungary, information held about customers may be exchanged between the liaison agencies to determine entitlement to payments under the Agreement and under either country's domestic legislation (Article 23.1).

 Note: Hungary can only provide Hungarian pension details from 1 October 2012.
 If needed, customers will need to get details of their Hungarian pension before this, directly from the Hungarian pension fund.
-See Authorities, Institutions and Liaison Agencies.

-For more information on bulk data exchange, see International Data Exchange Program and auto indexation of foreign pensions.
+For information on bulk data exchange, see International Data Exchange Program and auto indexation of foreign pensions.

-Australian liaison form
+Australian liaison form + Read more ...

-Australia/Hungary Agreement on Social Security (AUS187)
+• AUS187HU - Australia/Hungary Agreement on Social Security

-For help with creating liaison forms, see Agreement liaisons, NZ CICs and exchange of information.
+For help with creating and completing the liaison form, see Agreement liaisons, NZ CICs and exchange of information.

 Hungarian liaison forms + Read more ...